 Food is wasted along the whole chain – from the farm to our table and we’ve been hearing about it in the last decade.
-From TED Talks, alarming news stories and from those environmentally conscious neighbours with a compost next door.
-Everyone throws away food, we are all aware of it, yet an easy to use, all-in-one tools to heps us reduce food waste were not available until recently.
+From TED Talks, alarming news stories and from those environmentally conscious neighbors with a compost next door.
+Everyone throws away food, we are all aware of it, yet an easy to use, all-in-one tools to helps us reduce food waste were not available until recently.

 Such a tool, we dare to say, is our app, CozZo.
 The insight behind it is simple – to provide each household with an accessible instrument for smart shopping and realistic food tracking, an effective weapon in our fight with food waste.
-Chefs and restaurants owners have long been using all kinds of digital mechanisms to reduce food waste, now it’s time for us as household managers to do the same.
+Chefs and restaurant owners have long been using all kinds of digital mechanisms to reduce food waste, now it’s time for us as household managers to do the same.

 We identified the main reasons why we all throw away food at home by doing a detailed investigation of the whole consumer journey.
 Then we equipped CozZo with as many features as necessary to help you avoid each of the six traps that could lead to food waste.